sfepy/sfepy/doc/primer.rst

 Now the power of the regions entity becomes apparent.
-To ensure symmetry about the x-axis, the vertical or y-displacement of the nodes in the Bottom region are prevented or set to zero.
-Similarly, for symmetry about the y-axis, any horizontal or displacement in the x-direction of the nodes in the Left region or y-axis is prevented.
+To ensure symmetry about the x-axis, the vertical or y-displacement of the nodes in the `'Bottom'` region are prevented or set to zero.
+Similarly, for symmetry about the y-axis, any horizontal or displacement in the x-direction of the nodes in the `'Left'` region or y-axis is prevented.

 The load is specified in terms of the `'Load'` material as follows::